cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_arraylist.md

 // list2 contains elements 3, 1, 2
 ```

 To add a single element to the end of an ArrayList, use the `add` function.
-To add multiple elements simultaneously, use the `add(all!: Collection<T>)` function, which accepts other Collection types with the same element type, such as Array.
-For details on Collection types, refer to [Basic Collection Type Overview](collection_overview.md).
+To add multiple elements to the end at once, use the `add(all!: Collection<T>)` function, which can accept other Collection types with the same element type (such as Array).
+For details on the Collection type, see [Overview of Basic Collection Types](collection_overview.md).

 <!-- run -->